antaeusrises/Learning-Topics-Books/README.md

 # Learning-Topics-Books

 ## Design a Life / Know-Find Thyself
-- Graham Weaver
+- The Untethered Soul -
+- Don't believe everrything you think
 - YCombinator essays - the days are long but the years are short
-- Eckhart Tolle
+- The Power of Now - Eckhart Tolle
 - Man's search for meaning
 -